Shinehale/Assembly-language/README.md

 # Hale_Core

-this repository has collected Hale's core professional codes and learning records 这个仓库存放着Hale的计科类核心专业课的学习记录以及代码
+this repository has collected Hale's core professional codes and learning records.

+Due to his poor academic abilities,

+There must be something wrong

+If you find something , please contact with me

+ORZ!!!